-The best time to purchase a Medigap policy is during your Medigap open enrollment period.
-This period lasts six months and begins the first day of the month in which you are 65 or older and enrolled in Medicare Part B. So if you turn 65 on April 3 but don't join Medicare B until May 25, your Medigap open enrollment period will start on June 1, which is the first day of the month in which you are both 65 and enrolled in Part B.
+The best time to purchase Medicare Supplement insurance, also known as Medigap, is during your Medigap Open Enrollment Period.
+This period lasts six months and begins the first day of the month in which you are 65 or older and enrolled in Medicare Part B. So if you turn 65 on April 3 but don’t join Medicare B until May 25, your Medigap Open Enrollment Period will start on June 1, which is the first day of the month in which you are both 65 and enrolled in Part B.

 Medigap insurance companies are generally allowed to use medical underwriting to decide whether to accept your application and how much to charge for the policy.
 But during your open enrollment period, an insurance company cannot do any of the following, even if you have a disability or health problem:

 - Refuse to sell you any Medigap policy it offers.

 - Charge you a higher premium than they charge others who are 65 and older.

 What is a pre-existing condition waiting period?

 Although an insurance company can’t delay the start of your overall coverage during open enrollment, in some cases it may be able to make you wait for coverage related to a pre-existing condition.